jetlagguy/jetlagguy.github.io/content/en/consulting/work with me.md

 ## My Methods

-I speak 4 languages and have a deep passion for jet lag research and recovery in business, sport, health and relationships.
+<aside>I speak 4 languages and have a deep passion for jet lag research and recovery in business, sport, health and relationships.</aside>

 By introducing you to the science of managing jet lag, I will demystify hidden aspects of chronobiology and performance management, and help your team to implement strategies that prevent jet lag and eliminate the negative impact on your people, profits, and performance.